stuartio/akamai-terraform-examples/multiple-apps/README.md

 - run `terraform plan -out <plan name>` This will save the plan to `<plan name>`
 - run `terraform apply <plan name>`

-Note that each hostname in the supplied list will result in a separate property (each with multiple dedicated CP Codes).
-However, the module will only create one of each of the following:
-- IVM policy set for images
-- IVM policy set for videos
-- Set of network lists for various purposes
-- AAP config with a single policy

 Currently supported variables are below.
-Note that some may not be present in the terraform.tfvars.sample as they contain default values
+Note that some may not be present in the terraform.tfvars.sample as they contain default values, and that all include_* variables default to false, so if you don't change at least one of them to true, nothing will happen

+- include_security - Boolean to control inclusion of AAP and Network List modules
+- include_ivm_images - Boolean to control inclusion of Image Manager (Images) module
+- include_ivm_videos - Boolean to control inclusion of Image Manager (Videos) module
+- include_cloudlets - Boolean to control inclusion of Cloudlets module
+- include_property - Boolean to control inclusion of Property module
 - contract_id - Contract ID for property/config creation
 - group_id - Group ID for property/config creation
 - hostnames - List of hostnames to be used